mbianchidev/mbianchidev/note-to-recruiters.md

 ## Specific to recruiters or companies in search of an employee

-I am actively looking for a job, open to new opportunities.
+While I could not be actively looking for a job, I'm always open to new opportunities.

 To have an idea of my salary expectations for a full-time position, as of 2024, is:
 - minimum 120k base €/year (EU) + bonus + equity + perks